-Nikon D1 versus Nikon D200
+Nikon D1 vs D200

-The Nikon D1 and the Nikon D200 are two digital cameras that were officially introduced, respectively, in June 1999 and November 2005.
+The Nikon D1 and the Nikon D200 are two digital cameras that were revealed to the public, respectively, in June 1999 and November 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D1 has a resolution of 2.6 megapixel, whereas the D200 provides 10 MP.
+The D1 has a resolution of 2.6 megapixels, whereas the D200 provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is considerably smaller (31 percent) than the Nikon D1.
 Moreover, the D200 is markedly lighter (16 percent) than the D1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.